getbraincloud/braincloud-docs/docs/api/2_capi/playerstats/processstatistics.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-statistics | The data to be passed to method
+statistics | The stats data to be passed to the method